 2005 - Peter Crouch signed from Southampton for £7m on a four-year contract.
 He failed to score in his first nineteen reds games, but went on to bag thirteen goals in his final thirty games of his first season, helping us to claim the FA Cup in May.
 He went on to score 42 times in 134 outings in total before being sold to Portsmouth for a fee of up to £11m in July 2008.

 2016 – Estonian centre-half Ragnar Klavan signed from Augsburg for £4.2m.
 He struck twice in 53 outings before moving on to Cagliari for £2m in August 2018.
 On the same day, keeper Ádám Bogdán joined Wigan Athletic on loan, playing seventeen times as the Latics were relegated to League One.

 2007 - Jerzy Dudek signed for Real Madrid after 186 reds appearances, helping us to glory in Istanbul, as well as the Worthington Cup in 2003.
 He turned out just twelve times for the Spanish giants before retiring in May 2011.

 2018 - Danny Ward was sold to Leicester City for £12.5m after just three senior reds games.
-He played five times in his first season with the Foxes.
+He has so far played nine times in cup competitions for the Foxes.

 2001 - Christian Ziege was sold to Tottenham Hotspur for £4m, only a year after his acrimonious transfer from Middlesbrough.
 He had notched twice in 32 appearances whilst at Anfield, including coming off the bench in Cardiff for the first leg of the treble.